Skip to main content

 CLI

-volume modify -vserver vserver_name -volume volume_name -snapshot-locking-enabled true
+volume modify -vserver <vserver_name> -volume <volume_name> -snapshot-locking-enabled true

-Create a Snapshot copy locking policy
+Create a snapshot locking policy

 System Manager